Primary Health Care Special Interest Group

 - encourage other statisticians to get involved in this area by raising the profile of statistics in primary care, and offer particular support to those beginning to work in this area for the first time

-Chair: Gill Lancaster (University of Lancaster)
+Chair: Gill Lancaster (University of Keele)

 Secretary: Maurice Marchant (retired public health specialist)

 Timothy Pickles, Cardiff University